wisdark/FALCONSTRIKE/README.md

 ## Features
 - [X] Dynamic shellcode execution
-- [X] Usage of Github as the payload storage area - the payload is fetched from Github
+- [X] Usage of Github as the payload storage area - the payload is fetched from Github - using legitimate sites for implant communication to make it stealthier
-- [X] Targeted implant Loader - only execute on targeted assets - thwart automated malware analysis and hinder reverse engineering on non-targeted assets
+- [X] Targeted implant Loader - only execute on targeted assets - thwart automated malware analysis and hinder reverse engineering efforts on non-targeted assets
 - [X] Killdates - implant expires after a specific date
-- [X] Stealthy shellcode injection technique without allocating RWX memory pages in victim process to evade AV/EDRs - currently injects to `explorer.exe`
+- [X] Stealthy shellcode injection technique without allocating RWX memory pages in victim process to evade AV/EDRs - Process hollowing - currently spawns and injects to `explorer.exe`
 - [X] Sensitive strings encrypted using XOR

 ## Payload Compatibility